Senolytic Therapy to Modulate Progression of Alzheimer’s Disease (SToMP-AD)

 - A non-smoker

 - Must be accompanied by an authorized representative or family member

 - Have plans to travel over the study course of 4-5 months

-- Have no currently active illness or other unstable chronic condition
+- Have a currently active illness or other unstable chronic condition

 Duration of the Study: